subasraj/flashpost-support/SCRIPT-API.md

 - **No async** — `Promise`, `setTimeout`, `setInterval` are blocked
 - Script modifications to `req` (URL, headers, body, method) only affect the **current execution** — they are NOT saved to the database
 - Variable changes via `fp.setEnvVar()` / `fp.setGlobalEnvVar()` ARE persisted to the database
+- When a script persists a variable (including during **Run All**), any Environment panels you already have open reload automatically to show the new value

 ---